Gomer0319/Armada_Tesda_WF/Week 3/04-Day 4/P02-DOM.md

      ```

 3. **DOM Manipulation Tasks:**
    - Complete all five tasks listed above.
+It is best to complete them in the order provided, and check your work as you go (looking on the output, confirming the changes).

 4. **File Setup:**
    - Save your JavaScript file as `script.js`.